-The Children's Review Program (CRP) is a unit of newvista.org which contracts with the Department of Community Based Services (DCBS) of the Kentucky Cabinet for Health and Family Services.
+The Children’s Review Program (CRP) is a program of New Vista which contracts with the Department of Community Based Services (DCBS) of the Kentucky Cabinet for Health and Family Services.

 The mission of the Children’s Review Program (CRP) is to support DCBS workers and providers in their efforts to assure the safety, permanency and well-being of DCBS-committed children who are placed in out-of-home care.

 The Children’s Review Program (CRP) began in 1995 as a project of the (then) Kentucky Cabinet for Families and Children and the Department of Psychiatry at the University of Kentucky.
 The project was designed to assess the needs of children in the care of the state by assigning them a level of care (LOC) and enabling the Department for Community Based Services (DCBS) to make better decisions about how to care for their needs.
 The higher the LOC, the greater the supports and services needed by a child.
 In 1996, the DCBS contract for CRP was transferred to the (then) Bluegrass MH/MR Board in Lexington, KY.
 Since that time, the Cabinet has contracted with CRP to expand its role to include assessment, placement, performance measurement, and technical assistance within a continuous quality improvement model.